 State: New South Wales

-A main city in the New South Wales region of the “Illawarra”, Wollongong and its neighbor Kiama both have amazing beaches, lookouts, walking trails, national parks and a fantastic coastal lifestyle.
-Research has found that Australia’s indigenous people have called Wollongong home for over 40,000 years – with its name derived from an Aboriginal term for “five islands”.
+It has everything you need, from amazing beaches and lookouts to walking trails, national parks, and a fantastic coastal lifestyle.
+Research has found that Australia’s indigenous people have called Wollongong home for over 40,000 years — with its name deriving from an Aboriginal term for “five islands.”
 It’s easy to visit this part of the world and find yourself tempted to stay for good.

 - Enjoy a picnic at Wattamolla